kubeflow/pipelines/components/gcp/bigquery/query/to_CSV/README.md

 ## Detailed description
 This Kubeflow Pipeline component is used to:
 *   Submit a query to BigQuery.
-    *   The query results are extracted and stored as a csv file locally
+    *   The query results are extracted and stored as a csv file locally avilable for other kubeflow components.

     Use the code below as an example of how to run your BigQuery job.